VasilGVasilev/softuni-React/softuniReact/08. React-Hooks/NB.md

     Context API is part of React since v16.3, before that always redux for global and lifting state

     Applying:

-        -create context:
+        -CREATE context:

             import { createContext } from "react";
             export const TaskContext = createContext();

-        -attach context to parent via value:
+        -PROVIDE context to parent via value:

             <TaskContext.Provider value={{ tasks, taskDeleteHandler, toggleTask, taskEditHandler }}>
             </TaskContext.Provider>

-        -attach context to child and import state declared in parent:
+        -USE context to child and import state declared in parent:

             import { useContext } from "react";
             import { TaskContext } from "../contexts/TaskContext";
             const { tasks } = useContext(TaskContext)

+    Context disadvantages: not as fast and efficient as global state management like Redux